Before you board that east-bound jet there are a few things to learn that will help you prepare for your visit as well as satisfy your curiosity.

-There are a few Paris facts that will help you prepare for your visit.
-Learn how to tip, ride the Metro, about the embassies, a bit of history of Paris, weather information and even what to wear in Paris.
+It's good to know about tipping in France, how to ride the Metro, where the embassies are, perhaps a bit of history of Paris, certainly weather information and even what to wear in Paris.

-• Paris was the largest city in the world between the 16th and 19th centuries.
+Did you know, for instance, that Paris was the largest city in the world between the 16th and 19th centuries?

 Get Paris Insider advice on: